The Turnpike Trail is a 4.4-mile trail along the hillside south of

 On the south end, Turnpike has a trailhead on the gravel Shurtz Canyon

 Road.
-This trailhead has a bathroom and large fenced parking area, but no other
+This trailhead has a bathroom and large fenced parking area.
+In

 Heading out on the paved Southview trail.
 Turnpike is